Tobi Adebayo-Rowling: Cork City

 On 7 November 2017, Adebayo-Rowling signed for Cork City.

 Bromley

 In June 2018, Adebayo-Rowling returned to England to sign for National League side Bromley.

 Ebbsfleet United

 On 24 July 2020, Adebayo-Rowling signed for National League South side Ebbsfleet United.

-He scored his first goal for the club in a 3-2 defeat to Maidstone United on 23rd November 2021.
+He scored his first goal for the club in a 3–2 defeat to Maidstone United on 23 November 2021.

 Notts County

 On 30 May 2022, Adebayo-Rowling signed for National League club Notts County on a two-year contract having turned down offers from several EFL clubs.

+Rochdale

+On 4 June 2024, Adebayo-Rowling signed a one-year contract with Rochdale.

+On 7 March 2025, Adebayo-Rowling signed a one-year contract extension until summer 2026.